nuirattapon/HTML_Template_Bank/README.md

-nuirattapon
+Web template bank
 ============

-This repo is used to share bit of file shared across my team mate.
+This repo created to store reuseable html template that I created over the time.

+So this will reduce redundancy and speed up my work.